-November 6, 2018 by Bennett Wineka in Livewire with 0 comments
+November 6, 2018 by Bennett Wineka in Livewire, News with 0 comments

 The PDGA announced today that starting in 2021, both the Professional and Amateur Masters World Championship will be combined into one Masters World Championship event for all divisions.